 With the advent of the globalized market and the internet, it has never been easier to start investing.
 Options are seemingly limitless and the knowledge and information is at our fingertips.
 Also, the reasons for such an endeavor are plentiful.
 We may want to be financially independent, invest in our retirement or our future generations.
 Maybe we are tired of our nine to five job and want to be our own boss.
 Or we just simply want to make our hobby or passion project a reality.
 Reasons can be much more personal in nature.
 For instance, we may want to free up our time for exercising, health, travel, or spending it with our family.
 Doing the math on the best ways for us, personally, to invest can be a real challenge.
 In 2018, the stock market was exceptionally turbulent and proved to investors worldwide that it does not go in a straight upwards line.
 Wall Street has had two stock market corrections in that fiscal year and the current one is the steepest one witnessed in a decade.
 So naturally, a lot of investors are worried about the future of investing.
 Luckily for us, there are plenty of ways to optimize our investments.
-Here, we will cover the most comprehensive ones and how to achieve them.
+Here are some of them you need to consider, we will cover the most comprehensive ones and how to achieve them.

 1. Getting an early start